About

 2024Montreal, CanadaNatalie Castellanos-Ryan & Isabelle Ouellet-Morin (Université de Montréal), Marie-Claude Geoffroy and Caroline Temcheff (McGill University)

-*It is believed that Sarnoff Mednick, David F. Ricks, Merril Roff and Max Pollack were who started the LHRS meetings, but The LHRS is officially founded only during the third meeting in 1971.
+*It is believed that Sarnoff Mednick, David F. Ricks, Merril Roff and Max Pollack were who started the LHRS meetings, but the LHRS is officially founded only during the third meeting in 1971.

 Examples of influential publications related to past LHRS meetings